What is Vendor Financing?

 Vendor financing is common when traditional financial institutions are unwilling to lend a business significant amounts of money.
 This may be simply due to the fact that the business is relatively new and/or doesn’t have substantial established credit.
 A vendor of the business comes in to bridge the gap and create a business relationship with the customer.
-Often, these types of loans come with a higher rate of interest than those offered by banks as vendors seek to compensate for the high risk of default.
+Often, these types of loans come with a higher rate of interest than those offered by banks.
+This compensates vendors for the higher risk of default.

-Companies prefer vendor financing when purchasing essential goods that are available at the vendor’s warehouse.
-The practice allows them to obtain the necessary trade credit without the need to borrow from the bank or use their retained earnings.
+Companies often prefer vendor financing when purchasing essential goods that are available at the vendor’s warehouse.
+The practice allows them to obtain trade credit without the need to borrow from the bank or use their retained earnings.

-The vendor financing arrangement helps enhance the relationship between the vendor and the customer since it results in mutual benefits.
-Also, by borrowing from other sources other than the bank, the borrower preserves the bank financing to a future date when undertaking a capital-intensive activity.
+A vendor financing arrangement helps enhance the relationship between vendor and customer, as it results in mutual benefits.
+Also, by borrowing from sources other than a bank, the borrower preserves bank financing that may be used later for capital-intensive activity.

 Types of Vendor Financing

 Vendor financing takes two main forms: debt financing and equity financing.
-In debt vendor financing, the borrower receives the products or services at a sales price but with an agreed interest charge on the sales price.
-The interest charge accrues as time progresses, and the borrower can either repay the sales price or the debt is written off as a bad debt.
+In debt vendor financing, the borrower receives the products or services at a sales price but with an agreed interest charge.
+The interest charge accrues as time progresses, and the borrower can either repay the loan or the debt is written off as a bad debt.
 When the latter happens, the borrower will be unable to enter into another debt vendor financing arrangement with the vendor.

-Alternatively, in equity vendor financing, the vendor can provide the goods or services needed by the borrower in exchange for an agreed amount of the borrower’s stock.
-Since the vendor is paid in shares, the borrower does not need to make cash repayments to finance the purchase of goods or services.
+Alternatively, in equity vendor financing, the vendor provides the goods or services needed by the borrower in exchange for an agreed amount of the borrower’s stock.
+Since the vendor is paid in shares, the borrower does not need to make cash repayments.